-The ranking of teachers collaborates that of students to state, that the most common activity to develop science process skills in Ghanaian SHS level is Laboratory Activity, follow by Literacy Activity with Problem Solving Activity being the least accessed.
+The ranking of the continue of common activity to develop science process skills in Ghanaian SHS level is Laboratory Activity, follow by Literacy Activity with Problem Solving Activity being the least accessed.
 The evidence in the analysis shows that both teachers and students fall short of making any of the opportunities to develop science process skills a regular activity.
 This is shown by all the three activities having rank score of below 4 which is the lowest point for obtaining regular score for both teachers and students.
 Even teachers who usually teach multiple classes fall short of having any of the activities as a regular event.
 MoE (2010) expects practical activities to be regular feature in the SHS chemistry teaching and learning by assigning 2 out of every 6 chemistry lesson to be practical lesson.
 However, neither laboratory Activity nor Problem Solving Activity comes close to being regular activity.
 Perhaps, teachers and students spend more time of their teaching and learning to satisfy WAEC examinations rather than developing science process skills and concepts that prepare students for future scientific challenges.